pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 * (Optional) **Create a DNS entry for each public IP (each Load Balancer)**

-Once you have your networking infrastructure set up, check the deployment page of your cloud provider or read the following section for Ingress and TCP Load Balancer set up details.
+Once you have your networking infrastructure setup, check the [deployment page of your cloud provider](../../).
+The following section comes back to the set up of Ingress and TCP Load Balancer in detail.

-## Deliver external traffic to Pachyderm
+## Deliver External Traffic To Pachyderm
 Pachyderm provides multiple ways to deliver external traffic to services.

 However, we recommend to set up the following resources in a production environment: